richardmrodriguez/ShotLiner/README.md

 This tool is in pre-alpha, and is essentially a proof-of-concept until a proper mechanism for importing various documents is implemented.

 ## CURRENT STATUS
-### 2024 - 06 - 20
+### 2024 - 06 - 27

-This tool is in the middle of a major refactor, to support PDF Document import.
-Before this, some of the features listed below were in fact working, but this refactor is currently breaking most of these for the time being.

-- Drawing shotlines makes them the correct height again
+Shotliner is nearing enough features to warrant an alpha release.

+Here's what's currently working:
-- Resizing shotlines needs to be refactored still
+- Drawing, moving, resizing shotlines
+- Assigning unique metadata to each shotline
+- Saving and loading the document to and from a .sl file (just json for now, unreasonably large file size)
+- Exporting to CSV *(Tags field is not supported yet in editor)

+The last features that need to be implemented:
-- Multipage Shotlines needs to be refactored still
+- Make shotlines able to be multi-page (again)
+- Load PDF from user's file system (Load PDF Button)
+- Fix some quirks with Undo/Redo

 ## Current Features
 - Navigate between individual pages